 WHAT IS IT?
 The We Are Nashville Festival is a music festival (choral & instrumental) for middle TN school-based music ensembles.
-The purpose of the event is to provide a rich musical experience for area students providing opportunities for exposure, education and engagement with local Nashville-based artists and arts organizations.
+The purpose of the event is to provide a rich musical experience for local students fostering opportunities for exposure, education and engagement with local Nashville-based artists and arts organizations.
 The mission of the We Are Nashville Festival is to "build community through music".

-THE WAN MODEL This program is more than a show, it's an experience!
+THE WAN MODEL The Festival is more than a show, it's an experience!
 During the "We Are Nashville Day of Music", participating students gather to enjoy music-based break-out sessions led by local Nashville-based artist, joint rehearsals of prepared repertoire, and a meal shared by all participants.
-The day concludes with a program involving all student participants and community partners/artist, open to the public!
-The beauty of this event is evident in its ability to bring together communities from all over Music City to experience the power of unity through the artistic expression that makes this city so special, music.
+The day concludes with a musical performance involving all student participants and community partners/artist that is open to the public!
+The beauty of this event is evident in its ability to unite communities throughout Music City through the artistic expression that makes this city so special, music.